codbex/codbex.github.io/_posts/2024-07-12-leave-request-bpm-app.md

 ---
 ## Summary
 Using [Hyperion](https://www.codbex.com/products/hyperion/) you can
-  - implement BPM processes using [Flowable](https://www.flowable.com/)
+  - implement simple and complicated BPM processes using [Flowable](https://www.flowable.com/)
   - model modern user interfaces using forms (UI builder)
   - write code in TypeScript
-  - you can use the comprehensive [codbex SDK](https://www.codbex.com/documentation/platform/sdk) which uses different modern open source projects for messaging, jobs scheduling, REST, OData, mails etc.
+  - use the comprehensive [codbex SDK](https://www.codbex.com/documentation/platform/sdk) which uses different modern open source projects for messaging, jobs scheduling, REST, OData, mails etc.
   - benefit from the [codbex platform, tooling and modules](https://www.codbex.com/documentation/)
   - add authentication and authorization to your application